 The following steps provide a guide for students who would like to establish a First Priority club or group on their middle or high school campuses.
-If the group meets on “club day” during instructional time, then it is considered a club and will follow the guidelines of the Equal Access Act.
 If the group meets on a non-club day and during non-instructional time, then it is considered a “group” which is afforded First Amendment rights to gather.

 □ Step 1: Obtain Information

-Review the First Priority website; contact First Priority for more information about starting a club or group email@example.com
+Review the First Priority website to understand the FP mission and leadership requirements; contact First Priority for more information about starting a group firstname.lastname@example.org

 □ Step 2: Recruit a Team

-Recruit Christian friends from your youth group who would like to start a new group; pray for God to guide your group through the process of bringing the message of HOPE to your school.
+Recruit 2-3 Christian friends who would like to help you start a FP group; pray for God to guide your group through the process of bringing the message of HOPE to your school.

 □ Step 3: Find a Faculty Member